Title

 Presidential Decree No. 1486 establishes the Sandiganbayan as a special court in the Philippines, with jurisdiction over violations of the Anti-Graft and Corrupt Practices Act and crimes committed by public officers, among other offenses.

-The Sandiganbayan's main office is in Metro Manila, but the Presiding Judge may authorize it to hold sessions at other locations outside Metro Manila to hear cases from other judicial districts.
+Its principal office is in the Metro Manila area.
+The Presiding Judge may authorize divisions to hold sessions outside Metro Manila at any time and place to hear and decide cases emanating from existing judicial districts.

 Analyze Cases Smarter, Faster